Our Mission Statement

 LifeBrigade.net coming soon.

 Extend and Prepare

 Since the Great Recession in 2008, we continue to ‘kick the can’ with a variety of what were intended to be temporary stabilizing measures.
-Now with the pandemic, artificially low interest rates, government guarantees, Quantitative Easing and other central bank supports, are being supplemented by fiscal stimulus in large amounts by governments.
+Now with the pandemic, artificially low-interest rates, government guarantees, quantitative easing, and other central bank supports, are being supplemented by fiscal stimulus in large amounts by governments.
 This stability is essential to maintain the proper functioning of the economy as well as support those sections of society who risk ‘falling off’.
-But the scale and breadth of this financial support is not sustainable, and it shortens the timeline for a financial ‘recalibration’, something we refer to as the “Great Simplification”, to likely before 2030.
+But the scale and breadth of these financial supports are not sustainable, and it shortens the timeline for a financial ‘recalibration’, something we refer to as the “Great Simplification”, to likely before 2030.